avisoventures/avisoventures.github.io/content/posts/moving-from-eng-to-manager.md

 ---
 So you are thinking about "going into management."
 Here's the problem.
 You don't know what management even is.

-➡️You don't have visbility into what your boss even does.
+➡️  You don't have visbility into what your boss even does.
 Your crappy 1-1s with your boss and various reporting is a small fraction of the job.
 The rest you don't see.

 ➡️  Most startups have "quasi-management."
 The management for initial build out is very different than what management is at a mature company.

 ➡️  Management, for skilled, creative people, is a really new field.
 Like less than 100 years old.
 It's changing all the time as we, meaning humans, figure it out.

 ➡️  A lot of people in management should not be in management.
 That's all I'll say on that.🥺

 About once a week someone asks for career advice on something.
 When it comes to management, I tell them to read: